How Long to Boil Eggs for the Perfect Texture

 The key is to boil for just the right amount of time.
 As I mentioned earlier, 8-10 minutes is usually the sweet spot.
 But you might find you need to adjust the time depending on your eggs.

-Preventing the Green Ring
+Preventing the green ring

 Now, let's address the dreaded green ring that sometimes forms around the yolk of hard-boiled eggs.
 This happens when the egg is overcooked, and the iron in the yolk reacts with the sulfur in the white.
 It doesn't affect the taste, but it's not exactly aesthetically pleasing.